Binissalem

-Wine production is undoubtedly the area’s biggest brand.
+Wine production is undoubtedly still the area’s biggest brand.
 Already in Roman times in Mallorca, wine was the biggest asset in the area.
-When you find Mallorcan produced wine in restaurants and in supermarkets, there is a good chance that it comes from Binissalem.
+When you find Mallorcan produced wine in restaurants and in supermarkets, there is a good chance that it origins from Binissalem.

-Due to its fantastic location between the Tramuntana and the rural countryside, sports like walking, trekking and bicycling are some of the most obvious things to do in Binissalem.
+Due to its fantastic location between the Tramuntana and the rural countryside, activities like walking, trekking and bicycling are some of the most obvious things to do in Binissalem.

 ESGLÉSIA DE SANTA MARIA DE ROBINES